junxit/us-congress-bills-110/metadata.md

 - 2008-05-20 — Introduced in House
 - 2008-05-20 — Introduced in House
 - 2008-05-20 — Referred to the House Committee on Oversight and Government Reform.
+- 2008-06-12 — Committee Consideration and Mark-up Session Held.
+- 2008-06-12 — Ordered to be Reported by Voice Vote.
+- 2008-06-17 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Issa objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2008-06-17 — Considered under suspension of the rules. (consideration: CR H5438-5440)
+- 2008-06-17 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6085.
+- 2008-06-17 — Mr. Higgins moved to suspend the rules and pass the bill.
+- 2008-06-18 — Considered as unfinished business. (consideration: CR H5550)
+- 2008-06-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-06-18 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR 6/17/2008 H5438)
+- 2008-06-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR 6/17/2008 H5438)